 Faf du Plessis replaces Kohli as Bangalore IPL captain

+Faf du Plessis will succeed Virat Kohli as Royal Challengers Bangalore skipper, the IPL announced as it gears up to chase an elusive maiden tournament title.

-NEW DELHI, INDIA - South African Faf du Plessis will succeed Virat Kohli as Royal Challengers Bangalore skipper, the Indian Premier League team announced Saturday as it gears up to chase an elusive maiden tournament title.
+NEW DELHI - South African Faf du Plessis will succeed Virat Kohli as Royal Challengers Bangalore skipper, the Indian Premier League team announced Saturday as it gears up to chase an elusive maiden tournament title.

 The former Test captain is a league veteran, making his debut for Chennai Super Kings in 2012 and a star of the side's most recent national Twenty20 championship last year.